firephinx/mklz-fps/README.md

 ## Background

 Sorting is a classical problem in computer science.
 The challenge with sorting these days is correctly optimizing the performance of different sorting algorithms on increasingly parallel and distributed machines.

-This competition was staged by Professor Guy Blelloch and the rest of the 210 team to incentivize students to help work on this real-world problem by writing efficient parallel sorting algorithms in a variety of languages, and especially garbage-collected languages.
+This parallel sorting competition was staged by Professor Guy Blelloch and the rest of the 210 team to incentivize students to help work on this real-world problem by writing efficient parallel sorting algorithms in a variety of languages, and especially garbage-collected languages.
 In addition, they would like to test how their SML work-stealing scheduler holds up against highly optimized solutions from Carnegie Mellon students.

 ## The Challenge